 The rise of social media and misinformation has also led to fact-checking being a more complex task.
 In the past, investigative journalism relied upon the likes of well-placed sources, pursuing stories through FOIA requests, and gaining information over the phone, or in person.

 Of course, contemporary reporting uses these methods, but there is also an abundance of digital tools being used by investigative journalists to source, check, and present their stories.

 Data journalists have a host of digital tools at their ready, so the visualization of these stories has also changed drastically.
 Simple examples of this that frequent the news are interactive maps, infographics, and dynamic tables.

 If you are a reporter reading this, you may be looking to curate the next one of those journalism tools that will help you with your workflow.
-Here is a list of useful tools that reporters in newsrooms up and down the country are bookmarking for use right now.
+Below is a list of useful tools that reporters in newsrooms up and down the country rely on.

 1. Answer The Public